quicwg/base-drafts/draft-ietf-quic-invariants.md

 function(s).
 This might mean that the intermediary cannot accomplish its function(s) at all, or that it implements a default behavior.

-Intermediaries MUST NOT implement a default behavior of dropping packets of QUIC versions they do not understand, or packets that have a connection ID they cannot associate with a QUIC version.
+Intermediaries MUST NOT drop QUIC packets with versions they do not understand, or packets that have a connection ID they cannot associate with a QUIC version, solely for those reasons.
+Doing so would break QUIC's address migration and version negotiation mechanisms.

 Specifications for intermediaries SHOULD document any implicit assumptions they are making about endpoint behavior beyond the invariants in this document, and